-There are three leading causes for dark circles under the eyes: volume loss, pigmentation in the skin or vascular dark circles.
-Vascular dark circles are caused by superficial blood vessels being visible under the thin lower lid skin.
-Each cause has a different approach, and only dark circles from volume loss respond to under-eye filler treatment.
-Dark circles from pigmentation and dark vascular circles are treated with laser.
+There are three leading causes for dark circles under the eyes: volume loss, pigmentation in the skin or dark vascular circles.
+Vascular dark circles are caused by superficial blood vessels visible under the thin lower lid skin.
+Each cause has a different approach; only dark circles from volume loss respond to under-eye filler treatment.
+Dark circles from pigmentation and dark vascular circles are treated with a laser.

 Eye wrinkles appear all around the eye because the eye is an expressive area of the face.
-But wrinkles under the eye are generally a combination of volume loss as well as wrinkling from expression.
+But wrinkles under the eye generally combine volume loss and wrinkling from expression.
 So under-eye fillers are commonly used for under-eye wrinkles.
 Often muscle relaxing treatments are used with under-eye filler to treat wrinkles.

 Under Eye Fillers for Eye Bags